 Students participated in multiple activities related to healthy choices, bullying prevention and school safety.
 To ensure a safe physical environment multiple site inspections were conducted and findings were reported to the appropriate departments.
 Emergency drills were conducted regularly throughout the school year.
-A yard duty aide was added to lunch yard duty supervision.
 The principal is visible before school and at dismissal to increase safety in the drop off/pick up areas of the parking lot.